metamath/lamp-guide/docs/11/index.md

   If you see a green checkmark you can long-click on it to show its compressed proof (you can also select the step and use the menu option "Show completed proof").
-  One you show a completed compressed proof you can show or hide the proof table, as well as showing only essential steps.
+  Once you view a completed compressed proof you can show or hide the proof table.
+  If you show a proof table you can decide if should only contain essential steps.
   Non-essential steps are the steps showing how to create syntactic structures and show that they are of the correct types.
   Metamath-lamp can *export* proofs with work variables